Souravgoswami/cowspeak-root/README.md

 ## Running Cowspeak on Other Linux Distributions ⚙️

-If you want to run `cowspeak` in Arch Linux / OpenSUSE / Fedora / CentOS / RedHat etc. other GNU/Linux distributions, then please follow the steps:
+If you want to run `cowspeak` in any GNU/Linux distributions, then please follow the steps:

    + Make sure you have **Ruby** 💎